leonlinsx/minimal-mistakes/_posts/2019-12-28-saber-edge.md

 ---
-title:  ""
+title:  "Saber Capital info vs time edge"
-tags: []
+tags: [investing, finance, information]
-published: false
+published: true
 ---

 *If you like this, you'll like my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***